Grelen

 Grelen is a historic home located near Orange, Orange County, Virginia.
 The main house was built in 1935–1936, and consists of a 2 1/2-story, five-bay, brick Georgian Revival style main block flanked by 1 1/2-story brick wings.
 The house is topped by a slate hipped roof and has a recessed centrally located six-panel front door surrounded by fluted pilasters.
 It features two massive interior brick chimneys with corbeled caps that rise above the roof of the main block of the house.

-It was listed on the National Register of Historic Places in 1998.
+The house was designed by Walter Dabney Blair, whose other projects in Virginia included several buildings on the campus of the University of Virginia as well as the McIntire Public Library in Charlottesville.
+Grelen's gardens were designed by Arthur Asahel Shurcliff, chief landscape architect for Colonial Williamsburg.
+Grelen was listed on the National Register of Historic Places in 1998.